-You may also specify how the category in which your products will be sorted into.
-In this setting, you will have five options to choose from:
+You can also specify the category that your products will be sorted into.
+You have five options:

-- Default Sorting shows your items in the order that they appear on the Products > All Products page.
+- WooCommerce Default: This shows your items in the order that they appear on the Products > All Products page.

-- Menu Order (Custom Ordering) if you want more customizable ordering on your order form.
+- Menu Order (Custom Ordering): This is preferable if you want more customizable ordering on your order form.

-- Sort by Date lets you sort your products according to the date you created them.
+- Sort by Date: This lets you sort your products according to the date you created them.

-- SKU to organize your products according to their stock-keeping unit.
+- SKU: Select this to organize your products according to their stock-keeping unit.

-You might also want to enable the lazy loading feature so that users don’t have to switch pages to see additional products.
+You might also want to enable this feature so that users don’t have to switch pages to see additional products.

-While we do not advise that you enable this feature, there may be instances where you’d want to display items that are out of stock.
+While we don’t advise enabling this feature, there may be instances where you’d want to display items that are out of stock.

-To let products with no inventory be shown in the form, tick the checkbox next to Zero Inventory.
+To let products with no inventory be shown in the form, tick the Zero Inventory checkbox.